aarshi/Weather/README.md

 User can see a list of cities and on selecting a city, weather information for that city should be displayed.

-API Information –
+API Information

-#Request –
+# Request –
 api.openweathermap.org/data/2.5/weather?q={city name}
 Eg - api.openweathermap.org/data/2.5/weather?q=London

-#Response –
+# Response –
 {
    "coord":{
       "lon":-0.13,